 What are LOCC's hours of operation?

 LOCC's regular business hours are Monday through Friday, from 8:00 a.m. to 5:00 p.m.
-However, some of our clinicians work late into the evenings and on Saturdays.
+However, some of our clinicians work late into the evenings.

 Our front desk staff is in the office on a part-time basis, and they are generally out after 3:00 p.m.
 If you need assistance from our front desk staff, you may need to leave a message at extension #1.
 Our office staff returns calls once they return to the office during regular business hours.